360-degree video

 360-degree videos, also known as surround video, or immersive videos or spherical videos, are video recordings where a view in every direction is recorded at the same time, shot using an omnidirectional camera or a collection of cameras.
+The term 360x180 can be used to indicate 360° of azimuth and 180° from nadir to zenith.
 During playback on normal flat display the viewer has control of the viewing direction like a panorama.
 It can also be played on a display or projectors arranged in a sphere or some part of a sphere.

 Creation

 360-degree video is typically recorded using either a special rig of multiple cameras, or using a dedicated camera that contains multiple camera lenses embedded into the device, and recording overlapping angles simultaneously.
 Specialized omnidirectional cameras and rigs have been developed for the purpose of recording 360-degree video, including rigs such as GoPro's Omni and Odyssey (which consist of multiple action cameras installed within a frame), and contained cameras like the Nokia OZO.
 There have also been handheld dual-lens cameras such as the Ricoh Theta S, Samsung Gear 360, Garmin VIRB 360, and the Kogeto Dot 360—a panoramic camera lens accessory for smartphone cameras.

 This separate footage is stitched into one spherical video piece, and the color and contrast of each shot is calibrated to be consistent with the others.
 This process is done either by the camera itself, or using specialized software that can analyze common visuals and audio to synchronize and link the different camera feeds together.
 Generally, the only area that cannot be viewed is the view toward the camera support.

 360-degree video is typically formatted in an equirectangular projection and is either monoscopic, with one image directed to both eyes, or stereoscopic, viewed as two distinct images directed individually to each eye for a 3D effect.
 Due to this projection and stitching, equirectangular video exhibits a lower quality in the middle of the image than at the top and bottom.
 Spherical videos are frequently in curvilinear perspective with a fisheye effect.
 The heavy barrel distortion often requires rectilinear correction before applications in detection, tracking or navigation.

 Some storytellers refer to 360-degree video that uses professional cinematic production techniques such as lighting design, sound design, scenic design, and blocking techniques as cinematic virtual reality (or cine-VR for short).